obj-p/Routing/README.md

 ### Map

-A router instance may map a string pattern to view controller navigation as covered above or just a closure as presented below.
+A router instance may map a string pattern to view controller navigation, as covered in the [Usage](#Usage) section above, or just a closure as presented below.
 The closure will have three parameters.
 The route it matched, the parameters (both query and segments in the URL), and a completion closure that must be called or the router will halt all subsequent calls to #open.

 ```swift
 router.map("routingexample://route/:argument") { route, parameters, completed in